ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 git checkout -b feature-xyz
 ```

 Branches keep your workflow clean and your team happy.
-This is a fundamental concept in Git workflow and version control.
+This is a fundamental concept in Git workflow.

 ---